willp-bl/verify-build/README.md

 ## Issues

-* when building on a raspberrypi3 use the commented out FROM line in the Dockerfile.
+* when building on a raspberrypi3/4 use the commented out FROM line in the Dockerfile.
 This forces use of an armhf image, rather than an armel one, so nodejs can be installed
-* no IDPs are currently available for use with the hub

 ## TravisCI